-- Nine miles from downtown Portland, Clark College, in Vancouver, Washington, offers the greatest number of cooking facilities and learning options for cooking-related fields in the region.
-It offers two certificates and two associate degree programs.
-Clark College's culinary arts programs have been recognized as best in the state by the National Restaurant Association.
+- Nine miles from downtown Portland, Clark College, in Vancouver, Washington, offers two certificates and two associate degree programs.

-- In addition to preparing students for cooking careers through a certificate and an associate degree program, Mount Hood Community College's cooking programs also help students prepare for work in related hospitality and tourism fields.
-This school is about 17 miles from downtown Portland.
+- In addition to preparing students for cooking careers through a certificate and an associate degree program, Pioneer Pacific College's cooking programs also help students prepare for work in related hospitality and tourism fields.

 Portland Community College

 Students have been enrolling in this school system's culinary assistant certificate program since the 1970s.
 The culinary assistant certificate program was previously honored as Oregon's best special needs program by the Oregon Association for Vocational Special Needs Personnel.

 In this program students with documented learning disabilities can earn a 1-year culinary assistant certificate.
 Students enrolled in this program can find out how to hold jobs in the food and custodial service industries.
 They can also learn how to handle food safely and be safe on the job.
 Every day during this program, students are expected to work 5 hours with campus food services and 1 hour in the classroom.
 Topics covered during this program include following directions, attendance, interviewing techniques, teamwork skills and accepting criticism.